 To drive readership among a higher number of young readers particularly on mobile devices, the team needed to investigate what was most valuable to them and focus on that.
 By deriving insights from a market such as India, the Wikimedia Foundation sought to find the right value proposition for potential readers and expand to other growing geographies.

 - Using research-driven insights to uncover multiple ideas and pick the most promising solution

 - Refining promising solutions to create a new yet familiar experience for readers through rapid prototyping

 - Validating hypotheses by gathering further evidence at scale through an experimental product

 Helping organisations investigate complex problems through rigorous prototyping to arrive at simple solutions

-Before the team could begin investigating ways to attract readers new to the internet, a critical problem needed to be addressed.
+Before the team could begin investigating ways to attract new readers to Wikipedia, a critical problem needed to be addressed.
 In a linguistically diverse country like India, most new readers prefer reading in regional languages.
-But unlike mainstream languages such as English, there wasn’t enough content in regional languages on the platform.
+But unlike mainstream languages such as English, there was a need for more content in regional languages on Wikipedia.